Culture, Fire, and Ice.

 Why are we talking about this?

-Because the same principle is at work in determining what causes a shift in Culture State – say from mercenary to tribal, or tribal to synergistic (see our blog "The Power of Culture States").
+Because the same principle is at work in determining what causes a shift in Operating State – say from insular to tumultuous, or insular to synergistic (see our blog "The Power of Operating States").

-When resilience and adaptability are enhanced, the culture will naturally evolve toward a higher performing state.
-When diminished, the culture will devolve into a lower performing state.
-Resilience and adaptability are Culture's control parameters.
+When resilience and ingenuity are enhanced and balanced, the organization will naturally evolve toward a higher performing state.
+When diminished or unbalanced, the organization will gravitate into a lower performing state.
+Resilience and ingenuity are Operating State's control parameters.

 Want to connect?
 Contact us directly at CultureMatters@BusinessIngenuityInc.com.